-A. For development within the Hillside Development Areas, the height of structures shall be determined by the following four (4) sub-sections and not by the zoning district regulations that apply to lots or parcels outside the Hillside Development Area.

-A. 1.
-Primary Building

-- i.
-The height of a primary building or primary structure is limited to a twenty-four (24) foot imaginary plane that parallels the existing predevelopment natural Natural gradeGrade, as measured vertically from any point under the building (see FIGURE 5).
-The subterranean portion of the structure is not included in the total height calculation provided that at least half (1⁄2) of the volume of the subterranean portion of the structure is below natural grade. - ii. \\In the case where the natural Natural grade Grade has been cut and is not restored back against the building, no exposed face in any vertical
+- A. For development within the Hillside Development Areas, the height of structures shall be determined by the following four (4) sub-sections and not by the zoning district regulations that apply to lots or parcels outside the Hillside Development Area. - 1.
+Primary Building - i.
+The height of a primary building or primary structure is limited to a twenty-four (24) foot imaginary plane that parallels the existing predevelopment Natural Grade. (see FIGURE 5). - ii.
+In the case where the Natural Grade has been cut and is not restored back against the building, no exposed face in any vertical plane shall exceed a twenty-four (24') foot height measured from the Lowest, Finished Grade.

-Formatted: Indent: Left: 1", Tab stops: Not at 1"

-Formatted: Numbered + Level: 1 + Numbering Style: i, ii, iii, ... + Start at: 1 + Alignment: Right + Aligned at: 1.5" + Indent at: 1.75", Tab stops: 1.5", Left + 1.56", Left + 1.69", Left + Not at 0.5" + 1"

-Formatted: Indent: Left: 1.25", First line: 0"

-Formatted: Numbered + Level: 1 + Numbering Style: i, ii, iii, ... + Start at: 1 + Alignment: Right + Aligned at: 1.5" + Indent at: 1.75", Tab stops: 1.5", Left + 1.56", Left plane shall exceed a twenty-four (24') foot height measured from the lowestLowest, finished-Finished gradeGrade.
 The maximum height of any deck support column shall not exceed twelve (12') feet tall measured from the adjoining grade.

-Formatted: Highlight